yuabhishek14/Grafana-Log-Monitoring/README.md

-# Log Monitoring with Grafana-Loki-Pormtail
+# Log Monitoring with Grafana-Loki-Promtail